kaaproject/kaa/doc/Programming-guide/Your-first-Kaa-application/index.md

     // Add a delegate which displays the Kaa client configuration each time it is updated.
     [self.kaaClient addConfigurationDelegate:self];

-    // Add a delegate which returns Kaa profile on demand.
+    // Add a delegate which returns Kaa profile upon request.
     [self.kaaClient setProfileContainer:self];

     // Start the Kaa client and connect it to the Kaa server.